Are Colonics Helpful or Harmful?

 How a Colonic Is Done

-For the actual procedure, you will be asked to undress completely, change into a gown, and lie on a treatment table.
+You will then be asked to undress completely, change into a gown, and lie on a treatment table.
 A colonic is often performed while lying on your side, but some treatment tables allow you to remain on your back.

 Here's a step-by-step overview of how a colic is performed: